Septo Rhinoplasty Nose Surgery in Melbourne and Sydney

 You should avoid excessive exposure to the sun.
 However, sensible sun exposure with skin protection is ok.

 Please Avoid wearing spectacles or sunglasses for 6 weeks, as they can leave little divots on the sidewall of the nose.
 Discuss the various options with your surgeon, if you can’t use contact lenses.

 Will I be able to sneeze?

-Since the sneezing reflex cannot be stopped, sneezing through the mouth instead of the nose is advisable.
+Since you cant stop the sneezing reflex through the mouth instead of the nose is advisable.

 Can I smoke before or after surgery?

-Preferably, no smoking for 2 weeks before and after surgery.
+Preferably, no smoking for at least 2 weeks before and after surgery.